 With ever-greater pressure on utilities companies to provide value for money to the customers they serve, maintenance, repair and operations (MRO) provides an ideal opportunity to implement efficiencies

 The key focus when it comes to products in the water industry is total expenditure (totex), which looks at the whole-life cost of an asset rather than the initial outlay.
-“The value of totex really shines when it comes to maintenance,” explains Chris Cruise, Industry Sector Manager, RS Components.
+“The value of totex really shines when it comes to maintenance,” explains Chris Cruise, Industry Sector Manager at RS.
 “Put very simply, if you have a plant that costs £1m to buy new or you can keep an existing plant running for half that amount, then assuming there is no technological advantage, it may make sense to maintain and repair the existing plant.”

 Helen Alder, Head of Knowledge at the Chartered Institute of Procurement and Supply (CIPS), believes that developing a joined-up approach to MRO is a crucial step on the path to achieving the efficiencies that utilities firms want.
-“There are a number of reasons why you should have an MRO strategy, but probably the most significant is to keep your business operations running with little or no interruption, which means being able to access the spare parts you need.
+“There are a number of reasons why you should have an MRO strategy," she says, "But probably the most significant is to keep your business operations running with little or no interruption, which means being able to access the spare parts you need."

 “The answer is to have a reliable set of approved suppliers you can trust to have the products you need in stock, at a price you are willing to pay and that can deliver when and where you need it,” adds Alder.
 “Part of this process is working with suppliers to identify what the business-critical products are and making sure that they have this core list stocked at all times.”